leo-schlanger/gobarber-backend/README.md

   - The user cannot schedule at an already busy appointment;
   - The user cannot schedule an appointment that has already passed;
   - The user cannot schedule services with himself;

+---

+# 📝 License
+This project is under the MIT license.
+See the [LICENSE](https://github.com/leo-schlanger/gobarber-backend/blob/master/LICENSE) for more information.

+---

+Made by Leo Schlanger